" />

 One can take an inclusive view that the Bartholomew dynasty started in the 18th century with George.

-Painting of John Bartholomew Senior
+Painting of John Bartholomew senior

-John Bartholomew Sr.
+John Bartholomew Snr

 (1805–1861)

-John Sr. was the ideal person to inaugurate what became one of the most admired cartographic institutions in the world.
+John Snr was the ideal person to inaugurate what became one of the most admired cartographic institutions in the world.
 A man of high standards, as were his successors; he was a superb engraver, engraving becoming the foundation of the firm; lithography would follow later.
 He also had the vision to recognise the potential for the firm.
 He was a shy man, holding back from public life.

-Photo of John Bartholomew Junior
+Photo of John Bartholomew junior

-John Bartholomew Jr.
+John Bartholomew Jnr

 (1831–1893)

-In 1859, shortly before he died, John Sr. passed the business on to his son John Bartholomew Jr. (1831–1893), who expanded it significantly with noisy, steam driven ‘flat bed’ lithographic printing presses, in which a huge block of limestone trundled back and forth with a great shudder.
+In 1859, shortly before he died, John Snr passed the business on to his son John Bartholomew Jnr (1831–1893), who expanded it significantly with noisy, steam driven ‘flat bed’ lithographic printing presses, in which a huge block of limestone trundled back and forth with a great shudder.
 The latter part of the nineteenth century was a time of exploration and colonial expansion.
 Teaching about this expanding world blossomed in all schools, creating a demand for school atlases.
 This was a very profitable market, with large print numbers and reprints, and many different editions.
 (The Oxford Press ordered school atlases in about ten different languages for India alone – eg Urdu, Marathi, etc).

 Educational reform also created a demand for encyclopaedias – which often had an atlas gazetteer volume.
 Again the print runs were huge, and profitable.
-John Sr. was an internationalist, and soon the business acquired a world reputation among geographers and cartographers.
+John Snr was an internationalist, and soon the business acquired a world reputation among geographers and cartographers.

 Example of layer colouring on map